Brook Avenue station

 The Brook Avenue station is a local station on the IRT Pelham Line of the New York City Subway.
-It is served by the 6 train at all times and is located at Brook Avenue and East 138th Street in the Mott Haven neighborhood of the Bronx.
+Located at Brook Avenue and East 138th Street in the Mott Haven neighborhood of the Bronx, it is served by the 6 train at all times.
+The <6> train skips this station when it operates.

 The station opened in 1919 as part of an extension of the Pelham Line of the Interborough Rapid Transit Company, and had its platforms extended in the 1960s.
 The station is slated to undergo renovations to become compliant with the Americans with Disabilities Act of 1990.

 History

 This station opened on January 7, 1919 with the extension of the Pelham Line from Third Avenue–138th Street to Hunts Point Avenue by the Interborough Rapid Transit Company.

 In 1951, the MTA proposed building a transfer from the IRT Pelham Line to the IND Second Avenue Line at Brook Avenue, though that was never built.
 Instead, both platforms were extended at either ends in the 1960s to accommodate the current standard length of an IRT train (510 feet).
 The extensions are noticeable as they are narrower than the rest of the platforms and have no columns.
 The extensions result in the platforms being slightly offset.

 In 1981, the MTA listed the station among the 69 most deteriorated stations in the subway system.
 Under the 2015–2019 MTA Capital Plan, the station, along with thirty other New York City Subway stations, will undergo a complete overhaul and would be entirely closed for up to 6 months.
 Updates would include cellular service, Wi-Fi, charging stations, improved signage, and improved station lighting.
 However, these renovations are being deferred until the 2020-2024 Capital Program due to a lack of funding.
 In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 The renovation of the station was to be funded by congestion pricing in New York City, but the renovation was postponed in June 2024 after the implementation of congestion pricing was delayed.
+However, after congestion pricing was approved, the MTA announced that the elevator installations would proceed.